neon-beat/neon-beat-back/README.md

 - [ ] Validate the WebSocket connection
 - [ ] Validate the SSE connection
 - [ ] Validate the MongoDB connection
+- [ ] Allow to create a game in degraded mode (save the session & playlist later)
+- [ ] Better management for panics
 - [ ] When a buzzer has the right to answer, send info to others that they don't have the right to buzz yet.
 When the buzzer ended its turn, send info to others that they  have the right to buzz now.
 - [ ] Allow to switch buzzer_id for a player
 - [ ] Update `mongo` value of `AppState ` to None (and send False to `degraded` watcher) each time a mongo function returns a connection error